How to: Apply for a Zoning Certificate from Planning Services

-Planning Services administers the Zoning Certificate (ZC) process which is the preliminary review of the submitted plans to confirm compliance with the Town of Collingwood Zoning By-Law and applicable law compliance, allowing a complete application for a building permit.
+Planning Services administers the Zoning Certificate (ZC) process which is a preliminary review of the submitted plans to confirm compliance with the Town of Collingwood Zoning By-law and with applicable law, allowing a complete application for a building permit.

 How to Apply

-Register, Accept, and apply for your Zoning Certificate from the Town's 24/7 service the secure Cityview Public Portal.
+Register, Accept, and apply for a Zoning Certificate from the Town's 24/7 service the secure Cityview Public Portal.

-- A Zoning Certificate (ZC) may not be a requirement for any project that was the subject of an extensive Planning Act application review.
-Contact your assigned planner if you have questions.
+- A Zoning Certificate may not be a requirement for any project that was the subject of an extensive Planning Act application review.
+Contact the assigned planner if you have questions.

-- We do not need a ZC for interior works including, but not limited to, replacement of plumbing fixtures, furnaces or water heater, electrical work, cosmetic work such as painting, decorating, or replacing kitchen cupboards.
+- A Zoning Certificate is not required for interior works including, but not limited to, replacement of plumbing fixtures, furnaces or water heaters, electrical work, or cosmetic work such as painting, decorating, or replacing kitchen cupboards.

-- All ZC expire one year from the date they are issued.
+- All Zoning Certificates expire one year from the date they are issued.

-- Is your property found within the Downtown Collingwood Heritage Conservation District or your building Designated under the Heritage Act, you may need a permit.
-Our site Heritage Collingwood will guide you.
+- If the property is located within the Downtown Collingwood Heritage Conservation District or the building is designated under the Heritage Act, you may need a permit.
+The Heritage Collingwood site will guide you.

-- Use our interactive map(s) to find zoning information or heritage information relating to specific properties.
+- Use the interactive map(s) to find zoning information or heritage information relating to specific properties.